bluebirz/bluebirz.github.io/_posts/2025-08-31-constructive-feedback.md

 **Feedback** is a great tool for every kind of work that we can make it the input for a person to improve, thrive, and grow.
 But how can we create **good feedback** without hurting our team members or our interlocutors?

-Here is the note of training I participated to learn about **Constructive feedback**.
+Here is the note of training I participated to learn about the good feedback or **constructive feedback**.

 ---